19hours/sg-statutes/Acts/Banking Act.md

 [1/2007]

-(5) In this section, “Agency”, “Fund” and “insured deposit” have the same respective meanings as in section 2(1) of the Deposit Insurance Act (Cap.
-77A).
+(5) In this section, “Agency”, “DI Fund” and “insured deposit” have the same respective meanings as in section 2(1) of the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011.

-[31/2005]
+[15/2011 wef 01/05/2011]

 ### Priorities for set-off in winding up of bank